rjury-sumo/Hajime/README.md

 ### 🔧 API Integration & Metadata Management
 Fetch and manage configuration from your Sumo Logic deployment:
+- **Users & Roles** - fetch and cache organization users and roles with dedicated webviews
+- **User Enrichment** - automatic mapping of user IDs to emails in library metadata
 - **Collectors & Sources** - list, inspect, and export collector/source configurations
 - **Custom Fields** - fetch field schemas for accurate autocomplete
 - **Partitions** - retrieve partition definitions for `_index` and `_view` usage